The System-Level Approach to Design

 iTECH’s in-house Engineering team is comprised all of the essential disciplines:

-For every project, we assemble team members from all of these disciplines to ensure delivering designs that are not only innovative in solving your challenges but also completely manufacturable in the real world.
+For every project, we assemble team members from each of these disciplines to ensure that we are delivering designs that are not only innovative in solving your challenges, but also completely manufacturable in the real world.

 iTECH’s customer-focused, team-based approach to program management is central to our New Product Introduction (NPI) process.
 Program Management provides the foundation for concise, goal-specific objectives developed around the program milestones to deliver you product.